-☐ If you are requesting an e xception, provide the "supporting statement," ' which is the medical reasons for the exception .
-Your doctor or other r prescriber can fax or m ail the statement to us.
+☐ If you are requesting an exception, provide e the "supporting g statement," w hich is the medical reasons for the exceptio n.
+Your doctor or other prescriber can fax or mail the statement to us

 Or your doctor or other prescriber can tell us on the phone and follow up by faxing or mailing a written statement if necessary.